Video Editing, Part III

 These cutaways, which are typically done in editing with an insert edit, are often reaction shots ("noddies") of the interviewer.

-With nonlinear editing everything can be recorded on a hard disk or solid-state memory card and the segments can be instantly accessed from a single source.
-Even so, the supplementary footage is commonly referred to as B-roll footage.
+With nonlinear editing everything can be recorded on a hard disk or solid-state memory card and the segments can be instantly accessed and assembled during editing.

-Editors depend greatly on this supplementary B-roll footage to bridge a wide range of editing problems.
+Editors depend B-roll footage to bridge a wide range of editing problems.
 Therefore, you should always take the time to record a variety of B-roll shots on every interview -- insert shots, cutaways, whatever you can get that might be useful during editing.

 Abrupt Changes in Image Size